realinit/currency-converter-reactjs/README.md

 # npm i
 # npm start

-Note:- As of now i have added only for development enviorment support,ll update this for production enviorment support also
+Note:- As of now i have added only for development environment support,ll update this for production environment support also

 Feel free to write me for any query
 # nitin.1992tyagi@gmail.com